MGdata148/sleep-analysis/README.md

 The aim of this project is to identify the association between lifestyle patterns and sleep in the examined population and to compare the obtained results with the literature data.

 ### About dataset
-The dataset `lifestyle_info` [Sleep, Health & Lifestyle](https://www.kaggle.com/datasets/henryshan/sleep-health-and-lifestyle) was obtained from [Kaggle](https://www.kaggle.com/) and contains information associated with sleep, health and physical activity of 373 individuals.
+The dataset `lifestyle_info` originally called [Sleep, Health & Lifestyle](https://www.kaggle.com/datasets/henryshan/sleep-health-and-lifestyle) was obtained from [Kaggle](https://www.kaggle.com/) and contains information associated with sleep, health and physical activity of 373 individuals.

 #### The variables are as follows:
 - `id` - a unique identifier for each participant